net-cat/SpigotDocker/README.md

 * `do_backup` - Place a .tar.xz of the world in the backups directory.
 * `say <text>` - Say something to the players on the server.

-You can also agree to the Minecraft EULA by running `accep-eula` script with `exec`.
+You can also agree to the Minecraft EULA by running `accept-eula` script with `exec`.
 This only needs to be done once per world.
 Once this is done, you can use `cmd start` command to start the server and the server will come up automatically on container start.

 ## TODO
 * Scheduled backups.
 (Because asyncio is wonderful.)